 There truly is nothing quite like a handmade gift, and that’s why I love creating my own ornaments.
 They make great stocking stuffers or toppers to wrapped boxes and Christmas bags!

 This post includes a tutorial for a small snowman ornament.
 Find all you need in order to make one right here!
 Step-by-step instructions, a list of needed supplies, tips to make the process as simple as possible, and ideas for creative ways to display them on other gifts.
 Handmade gifts truly are the most meaningful kinds, and this little ornament is sure to bring a smile to your loved one’s face.
 Or make two…one for you and another as a gift.
 Let’s get to crafting!
+P.S. don’t want to make your own?
+I’ve got a link to pre-made ornaments in my Etsy shop down below!

 How to Make a Snowman Ornament